John J. Studzinski

 John Joseph Paul Studzinski, CBE (born March 19, 1956) is an American-British investment banker and philanthropist.
 Since September 2018 he has been Managing Director and Vice Chairman of the global investment-management firm PIMCO.

 Prior to joining PIMCO, he was Vice Chairman of Investor Relations and Business Development and a Senior Managing Director at The Blackstone Group.
 He had joined Blackstone in 2006 as global head of Blackstone Advisory Partners, the company's mergers and acquisitions advisory arm, and he ran that division for nearly a decade.
-Prior to joining Blackstone, he was at Morgan Stanley from 1980–2003, and at HSBC from 2003–2006, building mergers-and-acquisitions divisions in both institutions.
+Prior to joining Blackstone, he was at Morgan Stanley from 1980 to 2003, and at HSBC from 2003 to 2006, building mergers-and-acquisitions divisions in both institutions.

 Studzinski is involved in philanthropy, patronage, and charity work, mainly around the arts, the homeless, and human rights.
 His charity, the Genesis Foundation, supports creatives early in their careers.
 He co-founded and chairs the Arise Foundation, which combats human trafficking and slavery.

 Born and raised in the U.S., Studzinski moved to the UK in 1984, and holds American and British citizenship.
 Since 2006, he has divided his time between London and New York.

 Early life and education

-John Studzinski was born in 1956 in Peabody, Massachusetts, a town 15 miles northeast of Boston.
+John Studzinski was born on March 19, 1956, in Peabody, Massachusetts, a town 15 miles northeast of Boston.
 His parents were working-class Polish immigrants, and his father was a financial manager at General Electric's aircraft-engine division.
 Education and industriousness were emphasised in the family, and music as well.
 His was a traditional Polish Catholic family and community, and Catholicism and Christianity were a bedrock in his life.
 He worked in soup kitchens as a teenager, and helped start a toll-free number to inform adolescents about sexually transmitted diseases.

 Studzinski attended prep school at St. John's Preparatory School in Massachusetts, graduating in 1974.
 He graduated magna cum laude from Bowdoin College in 1978, with a double BA degree in biology and sociology.
 He received an MBA in finance and marketing from the University of Chicago in 1980.

 Career

 Morgan Stanley

 After receiving his MBA, Studzinski began his investment banking career in New York in 1980 on Wall Street, at Morgan Stanley.
 He spent 23 years at the company, in positions of increasing responsibility.
-In 1984 he moved to London, to create and build Morgan Stanley’s European mergers and acquisitions (M&A) advisory business.
+In 1984 he moved to London, to create and build Morgan Stanley's European mergers and acquisitions (M&A) advisory business.
 He served as head of the European investment banking division and deputy chairman of Morgan Stanley International.
 By the time he left Morgan Stanley in 2003, the division he built was the number three European M&A advisory.